wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.7.5 =
+- Fixed an issue with language file loading.

 = 1.7.4 =
 - Added capability to use any of the shortcodes (example: Login widget) in the sidebar text widget.